Are you a mom who works from home?

 Since my son is a high-demand baby so we’ve decided no childcare for him until he’s a little older.
 My daughter goes to preschool so that really helps.
 I’m not sure about you but I get so exhausted, frustrated, and overwhelmed when I can’t find a balance between work and being a mom . . . and a wife.

-These 10 strategies will help any mom feel more confident in their ability to juggle both worlds.
+These 10 tips will help any mom feel more confident in their ability to juggle both worlds.
 They’ll also make being a working mother easier on everyone involved – including the family pet!
 So read these tips now and get back to living your best life as soon as possible!

 Being a mom means we wear many hats!